therboy/EzQubit/README.md

 - **Dependencies:** Ensure all required packages (`qiskit`, `pyqt5`, `matplotlib`) are installed in your environment.
 You can install them using the provided installation instructions.

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/YourFeature`.
-3. Commit your changes: `git commit -m 'Add some feature'`.
-4. Push to the branch: `git push origin feature/YourFeature`.
-5. Open a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

 *Thank you for using Qiskit GUI Builder!*